So if I'm suspecting diabetes in a child.

 that this patient is having diabetes.

-Typically, people should have a level less than 126
+Typically, people should have a glucose level less than 200 milligrams

-if it?s been 2 hours after a glucose challenge
+per decilier if it's been 2 hours after a glucose challenge

 which is a fixed amount of glucose that they drink.

 If it's above this level, they probably have diabetes.

 Same goes if their fasting glucose level is

 is by looking for long-term sequelae of having a low insulin level.

 which if over 6.5% indicates that this patient may have diabetes.